Alex McPherson: 2025

 In the pre-season, head coach Hugh Freeze expressed positivity that McPherson would be prepared to play in the upcoming season, as he re-gained weight that he lost due to his illness.
 He was named to the 2025 Lou Groza Award watch list in August.
 In the first three games of the season, he scored fifteen of fifteen extra points, alongside two field goals.
+Against the Arkansas Razorbacks, he tied the school record with six made field goals.
+He finished the season with 20 made field goals.

+2026

+McPherson stated that he was back to full strength ahead of spring practice in 2026.